prescottprue/generator-react-firebase/generators/app/templates/README.md

 ## Project

 ### Development
-Run `npm run dev` to start live reloading development server
+Run `npm run start` to start live reloading development server

 ### Production

 Build code before deployment by running `npm run build`.
 There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.

 A Travis-CI file has been included to enable CI builds.
-The correct configuration for the type of deployment you selected (S3 or Heroku) has been added to `.travis.yml` automatically based on [Travis settings](https://docs.travis-ci.com/user/deployment/).
+The correct configuration for the type of deployment you selected (Firebase, S3 or Heroku) has been added to `.travis.yml` automatically based on [Travis settings](https://docs.travis-ci.com/user/deployment/).

-**Note:** Deployment to Firebase through Travis-CI is not yet functional, but is on the roadmap

 ## License